maxxrichard/company_profit_regression/README.md

 * **seaborn** : It is a python data visualisation library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 It is built on top of matplotlib and closely integrated with pandas data structures.
 It offers dataset-oriented API for examining relationships between multiple variables.
 In this project, it is used for plotting heatmaps.
 [More Information](https://seaborn.pydata.org/index.html)

 ## Dataset
+The supervised learning is used to analyse this problem for which a labelled data is required to train the model.
+The data is collected from the company, which tells the profit they are making from investing their shares in different expenditures.
+The data consists of 5 columns and 1000 rows.
+The sample of the first five rows are shown below by using `company.head()` command.

 ## Implemented Techniques